ThatQuiz Test Library Take this test now

 B) Creating a virtual model to imitate the behavior of a real-world system.

 • 5.
-What does PDE stand for in the context of scientific computing?
+What is the role of reproducibility in scientific computing?

 • 6.
 What is the main difference between interpolation and extrapolation?

 • 7.
-What is a numerical algorithm in scientific computing?
+What is the purpose of error propagation analysis in scientific computing?

 • 8.
 What is the objective of time stepping in numerical simulations?